postmanlabs/labs-docs/src/pages/postman-flows/core-concepts/blocks.md

 10. **Signal Output**
     This is the signal output port that emits a high signal when the block completes its processing.

+## Types of blocks

+Blocks are of 3 types:

+- **Task blocks** - Blocks that perform a particular asynchronous task.
+- **Value blocks** - Blocks that create data of a specific
+- **Operation blocks** - Blocks used to perform actions on data to transform them.
+These are synchronous in nature.